UIAnalytics/ui-analytics-core/README.md

 `integrationRef.options( integrationOptions )` depending on your integration, it will might need some configuration options passed to it to properly complete it's initialization or identification of the application.

-`integrationRef.track( eventName, eventProperties )` send events directly to this integration only.
+`integrationRef.track( eventName, eventProperties, trackOptions )` send general events directly to this integration only.

+`integrationRef.trackPage( pageName, pageProperties, trackOptions )` send page events directly to this integration only.

 `integrationRef.on( eventName, callback )` assign an event listener for the integration lifecycle.
 This returns an event listener reference that is used to remove the listener later via the `.off` function.
  - available events: